+Department of Sociology and Criminology: 3 rd year handbook 0

 Welcome to Third Year 3

 From the Head of the Department of Sociology and Criminology 3

 From the Director of the Undergraduate Programme 3

 From the 3 rd Year Co-ordinator 3

 3 rd Year in the Department of Sociology and Criminology 5

 Mission Statement of the Department 5

 Introduction to Year 3 5

 Where to Find Help and Resources 6

 Third Year Co-ordinator 6

 The Main Office 6

-Resource Centre 6

 Undergraduate Student Experience Committee 6

-Academic Advisor 6
+Academic Advisor

-Department Staff Contact Details 7
+Department Staff Contact Details

-Overview of Modules and Module Requirements 8
+Overview of Modules and Module Requirements

-Third Year Modules offered 2023/2024 8
+Third Year Modules offered 2024/2025

-Please use the below links to find your timetables 8

-Please use the below link to find module requirements 8

-Academic Advice for 3 rd Year Students 9

-Fulfilling Module Work Requirements 9
+Fulfilling Module Work Requirements

-Guidance on Self-Directed Study 9
+Guidance on Self-Directed Study

-General Guidelines for Essays 10
+General Guidelines for Essays

 Recommended Essay Structure

+Referencing: 12

+The Department recommends the currently most widely used system, the Harvard system referencing.
+We have a Referencing Booklet available on the Canvas module homepage,

+information on referencing available from the UCC Library:

+Academic Honesty & Integrity 12

 Good academic practice guidelines

-Avoiding plagiarism

-Penalties for plagiarism
+Plagiarism, and the use of AI / ChatGPT 12

 Submitting Work & Penalties for Late Submissions

 Awards

+Appendix 1.
+Module Requirements for Different Degree Types 15

-Appendix.
-3rd Year Modules
+Appendix 2.
+3rd Year Modules 16

-SC2017 Sociology of Education / Sociology for Education
+SC2017 Sociology of Education / Sociology for Education 16

-SC2018 Sociology of Culture and Art
+SC2018 Sociology of Culture and Art 16

-SC2034 Sociology of the City 13
+SC2034 Sociology of the City 17

-SC3001 Social Theory: Paradigms & Perspectives 14
+SC3001 Social Theory: Paradigms & Perspectives 17

-SC3003 Sociology of Development and Globalization 14
+SC3003 Understanding Globalisation and Development 17

-SC3004 The Sociology of Community 15
+SC3004 The Sociology of Community 18

-SC3009 Sociology of Religions and Civilisations 15

-SC3012 Sociology of the Media 15

-SC3029 Sociology of the Environment 16

-SC3046 Gender, Sexuality and Inequality (Semester 2) 16

-SC3055 Research Project 17

-SC3058 Sociology of Memory, Trauma & Collective Denial 17

-SC3059 Sociology of Law: Legal Justice, Human Right and Social Change 18

-SC3066 Medical Sociology
+SC3009 Religion and Civilisation in sociological and Anthropological Perspective 18

+SC3012 Sociology of the Media 19 SC3025 Health and Scientific DevianceSC3066 Medical Sociology SC3029 Sociology of the Environment 20 SC3046 Gender, Sexuality and Inequality (Semester 2) 22 SC3055 Research Project 22 SC3058 Sociology of Memory, Trauma & Collective Denial 22 SC3062 Sociology of Law: Legal Justice, Human Rights and Social Change 23